Hieukhongbietcode/LF-optimizer/README.md

 **Why is the LTV different from the portal's own LTV field?**
 This one is calculated against the appraised value, so it stays correct even when the portal's field is stale or empty.

+**Why are the working hours written in Pacific time?**
+The portal's timestamps are already on Pacific, so stating the window in the same clock avoids converting twice.
+Picking "East Coast" gives 6 AM – 3 PM Pacific, which is a normal 9-to-5 on the east coast.

 **Is the drag & drop upload doing anything unusual to my files?**
 No. The file is placed into the portal's own upload field and the portal handles it from there — exactly as if you had picked it with the file dialog.